rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 In undergrad, I skied only a handful of times each winter, usually in early May after having finished the winter semester and moving back to Calgary for the summer.
 I dabbled in indoor climbing during university as well.

 Upon starting my first full-time engineering job post graduation, I rediscovered the notion of free time.
 (I cannot recommend studying engineering if you value your evenings and weekends.)
 With disposable income and time, I became inspired to explore the mountains and binged mountain literature, movies, and culture.
-At one point, I got a signed poster at the Banff Mountain Film Festival from Gerlinde Kaltenbrunner, the first woman to climb all 14 8,000 metre peaks without supplemental oxygen.
+At one point, I got a signed poster at the Banff Mountain Film Festival from Gerlinde Kaltenbrunner, the first woman to climb all fourteen 8,000 metre peaks without supplemental oxygen.

 In June 2013, I signed up for a week-long [Intro to Mountaineering](/events/Intro-to-Mountaineering_June-2013) course out of Bow Hut, where we learned the basics of glacier travel, crevasse rescue, self-arresting with a ice axe, and compass-based navigation.
 A few of the other participants were Calgary locals, so we exchanged numbers and kicked off our mountaineering careers together.